diodesign/diosix/README.md

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run?git_repo=https://github.com/diodesign/diosix)

-The Google Cloud Shell will open, and prompt you on which Google Cloud project and region to use.
+The Google Cloud Shell will open and prompt you on which Google Cloud project and region to use.
 It will then build Diosix, and provide a URL to the resulting container's HTTP server.
 Visiting this URL will confirm the container was successfully built.
 To boot Diosix within this container, in the Google Cloud Shell, run:

 ```
 docker images